oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_ip_sec_connection_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
-                                            <div>The type of routing to use for this tunnel (either BGP dynamic routing or static routing).</div>
+                                            <div>The type of routing to use for this tunnel (BGP dynamic routing, static routing, or policy-based routing).</div>
                                                         </td>
             </tr>
                                 <tr>